Hitachi small-type monorail (Sentosa Express)

 The Hitachi small-type monorail is a straddle-type monorail built by Hitachi Rail for the use on the Sentosa Express.
 These trains are part of Hitachi Monorail line of ALWEG-based monorail.
 The trains were part of a project to replace Sentosa's previous aging monorail system.
 The trains are fully air-conditioned.

-Design

-Each train set has its own exterior colour scheme – green, orange, blue, purple, pink, yellow and red.
-All trains are for passenger service, except for the maintenance train.

-The interior of the trains consist of colours green and orange.
-These cars have foldable seats that can make room for more standing space during periods of high usage.
-Passenger Information Display Systems in the form of LED Displays are installed above each door in all passenger service trains to supply route information.
-Each car has two wheelchair bays.

 Operations and safety systems

 Trains and platform screen doors were previously manually operated by train attendants; the trains utilised digital automatic train protection (ATP) to ensure trains keep a safe distance between each other and automatic train supervision (ATS) to provide the route setting for the train to travel.

 With the upgrading to the wireless communications-based train control (CBTC) system in 2017, trains and platform screen doors are now operated automatically.

-Trains cruise at 15 to 50 km/h but is designed to speed up to 80 km/h.
+These trains are designed to have a maximum speed of 80km/h (50 mph), but they usually cruise at 15 to 50 km/h.